Can the cosmic signs of the Sixth Seal be described by solar and lunar eclipses in 2014 or 2015?

 Ted's Response:

-In 2008, Mark Biltz was on various shows, talking about the eclipses in 2014 and 2015, all of which will take place on significant Hebrew feast/holy days.
+In 2008, Mark Biltz was on various shows, talking about the eclipses in 2014 and 2015, all of which will take place on significant dates of the Hebrew calendar.
 Parts 1, 2, and 3 of his "Prophecy in the News" interview are here, should you have an interest in watching/hearing them:

 On this page at Biltz's website, he says that he never mentioned the word "rapture":

-But what if his foundational assumption is made of sand, not stone?
-What if the "cosmic disturbances" of the Sixth Seal are caused supernaturally, rather than naturally?
+But what if the "cosmic disturbances" of the Sixth Seal are caused supernaturally, rather than naturally?
 For instance, what would account for the stars appearing to fall from the sky?
 We certainly do not observe this in a typical lunar or solar eclipse.

-I've always assumed that the sun turning dark and the moon turning blood red would occur at the same time (like on the same day).
-Obviously, a solar and lunar eclipse cannot take place at the same time.
+I've always assumed that the sun turning dark and the moon turning blood red would occur at the same time.
+Obviously, a solar eclipse and a lunar eclipse cannot take place at the same time.
 Here is a table showing the timing of lunar and solar eclipses in 2014 and 2015:

-The minimum amount of time that can possibly occur between a solar eclipse and a lunar eclipse is two weeks, and such a short amount of time is rare.
+The minimum amount of time that can possibly occur between a solar eclipse and a lunar eclipse is two weeks, but it is rare for one type of eclipse to follow the other by such a short amount of time.
 It can be seen, in the table above, that the total lunar eclipse of September 28, 2015, follows the partial solar eclipse of September 13, 2015, by fifteen days.
 That is about the closest together that a solar and lunar eclipse can be to each other.
-And that particular solar eclipse, which is only partial, certainly does not sound like what would be seen if the sun turns "black like sackcloth," besides the fact that the moon will not be turning red at the same time (Revelation 6:12).
+And that particular solar eclipse, which is only partial, certainly does not sound like what would be seen if the sun turns "black like sackcloth," besides the fact that the moon will not be turning red at exactly the same time (Revelation 6:12).

-The events of Revelation 6:12,13 always looked to me like they will have a supernatural cause, not a natural cause.
-After all, the very first thing that happens is a great earthquake, which certainly will have nothing to do with solar or lunar eclipses at all.
+I believe that the events of Revelation 6:12,13 will have a supernatural cause, not a natural cause.
+After all, the very first thing that happens is a gigantic earthquake, evidently moving all the mountains and islands on the earth (6:14b), which certainly will have nothing to do with solar or lunar eclipses at all.

-I associate the severity of all of the Sixth Seal events with the appearance of Jesus in the sky, visible by all, which probably will be the greatest supernatural event in the history of mankind.
+I associate the severity of all of the Sixth Seal events with the appearance of Jesus in the sky, visible by all, which arguably will be the greatest supernatural event in the history of mankind.
 The notion of automatically tying the cosmic disturbances to eclipses, as many people have done, always seemed very simplistic and naïve to me.
-Many people need to have a natural explanation for everything.
+Many people need to have natural explanations for everything.

 For instance, many believe that a nuclear holocaust will be responsible for what happens in Zechariah 14:12,15.
 There very well may be nuclear detonations during the second half of the 70th Week.
 However, I do not believe that the plague described by Zechariah necessarily must be explained by nuclear contamination.
 The cause of the plague certainly could be supernatural.

 Furthermore, none of this even addresses the fact that the events of the Sixth Seal will not occur at the very end of the final seven years (the 70th Week).
-There will yet remain the events, encompassing God's vengeance and wrath, to take place after the opening of the Seventh Seal, and Jesus will not return physically to earth until the blowing of the Seventh Trumpet.
-More details about this can be found in another email response, Are the Sixth Seal events at the very end of the 70th Week?
+There yet will remain the events, encompassing God's day of vengeance and wrath, to take place after the opening of the Seventh Seal; and Jesus will not return physically to earth until the blowing of the Seventh Trumpet.
+More details about this can be found in another email response: Are the Sixth Seal events at the very end of the 70th Week?

 Return to Email Questions and Ted’s Responses